YTiStrafeNubzHD/PixelgamesAlias/README.md

 It is not advised to use this plugin because the main language is not English.
 In addition to that, it was modified for one specific server.
 [DE] Dies ist ein für den PixelCity MCPE-Server modifiziertes Plugin.

+PixelgamesAlias is running on PixelCity (PIXELGAMES by YT_iStrafeNubzHD)